WojciechBogobowicz/dagpipe/README.md

 `visualize` function create `matplotlib` plot that you can customize.

-Alternatively you can save visualization fo file instead of plotting, by specifying parameter to_file: `lazy_pipe.visualize(pipeline, to_file="path/to/file")`
+Alternatively you can save visualization fo file instead of plotting, by specifying parameter to_file: `dagpipe.visualize(pipeline, to_file="path/to/file")`

 Tasks are named with theirs functions names.
 Method tasks like `ClassName.function_name`, but there is one special case: `__call__` method is named only with class name.